quintalwebsolutions/quintal-oss/packages/environment/README.md

    */
   value: string | undefined;
   /**
+   * A description of the contents of the environment variable.
+   * @defaultValue undefined
+   */
+  description?: string;
+  /**
    * Zod schema that validates the value of the environment variable.
    * @defaultValue z.string()
    */
   schema?: ZodType;
   /**
-   * Only make environment variable available to server usages.
+   * Only make environment variable available for server-side usage.
    * @defaultValue false
    */
   isServerOnly?: boolean;